 The strength and consistency of the wind resources at the wind power facilities of the Corporation may vary from what the Corporation anticipates.
-Energy production estimates of the Corporation are based on assumptions and factors that are inherently uncertain, which may result in actual energy production being different from the estimates of the Corporation, including (i) the extent to which the limited time period of the site-specific wind data accurately reflects long-term wind speeds; (ii) the extent to which historical data accurately reflects the strength and consistency of the wind in the future; (iii) the strength of the correlation between the site-specific wind data and the longer-term regional wind data; (iv) the potential impact of climatic factors; (v) the accuracy of assumptions on a variety of factors, including but not limited to weather, icing and soiling of wind turbines, site access, wake and line losses and wind shear; (vi) the accuracy with which anemometers measure wind speed, and the difference between the hub height of the wind turbines and the height of the meteorological towers used for data collection; (vii) the potential impact of topographical variations, turbine placement and local conditions, including vegetation; (viii) the inherent uncertainty associated with the specific methodologies and related models, in particular future-orientated models, used to project the wind resource; and (ix) the potential for electricity losses to occur before delivery.
+Energy production estimates of the Corporation are based on assumptions and factors that are inherently uncertain, which may result in actual energy production being different from the estimates of the Corporation, including (i) the extent to which the limited time period of the site-specific wind data accurately reflects long-term wind speeds; (ii) the extent to which historical data accurately reflects the strength and consistency of the wind in the future; (iii) the strength of the correlation between the site-specific wind data and the longer-term regional wind data; (iv) the potential impact of climatic factors; (v) the accuracy of assumptions on a variety of factors, including but not limited to weather, icing and soiling of wind turbines, site access, wake and line losses and wind shear; (vi) the accuracy with which anemometers measure wind speed, and the difference between the hub height of the wind turbines and the height of the meteorological towers used for data collection; (vii) the inherent uncertainty associated with the specific methodologies and related models, in particular future-orientated models, used to project the wind resource; and (ix) the potential for electricity losses to occur before delivery.